JupiterJones/GsDevKit_stones/docs/gettingStarted.md

 export PATH="\$STONES_HOME/git/superDoit/bin:\$STONES_HOME/git/GsDevKit_stones/bin:\$PATH"
 EOF
 ```
 You may have noticed that we snuck in another environment variable `STONES_DATA_HOME`.
-This is where GsDevKit_stones will keep it's registry information.
+This is where GsDevKit_stones will keep it's registry information (more on the registry later).
 You can put it anywhere you like, but as I mentioned, I'm putting ALL GsDevKit_stones related stuff in one place.
 Once you have a better understanding of the [Registry](using.md#registry), it may make more sense to you to locate `STONES_DATA_HOME` somewhere else.

 Close your terminal and open a new one.
 Enter...
 ```